Las Vegas welcomes wonderful weather in time for Halloween

 Rock Out at When We Were Young in Las Vegas

-The biggest event of October is the inaugural When We Were Young festival, headlined by My Chemical Romance and a newly reunited Paramore.
-The rest of the lineup includes emo, power-pop and punk acts from the early 2000s, including Dashboard Confessional, Avril Lavigne, Taking Back Sunday and dozens more.
-The same lineup repeats all three days at the Las Vegas Festival Grounds October 22-23 and a week later on the 29th.
+The When We Were Young festival, headlined by Panic!
+At the Disco and blink-182 returns to Las Vegas for the fourth year in a row.
+The rest of the lineup includes emo, power-pop and punk acts from the '90s and early 2000s, including Weezer, Avril Lavigne, the Offspring and dozens more.
+The same lineup repeats both days at the Las Vegas Festival Grounds October 18-19.
 Special "side show" concerts take place at the House of Blues, Brooklyn Bowl and the Pearl Concert Theater.

 Show Your Pride in Las Vegas